-A. Served by public water supply 15,000 square feet B. Not served by public water supply 20,000 square feet
+А. Served by public water supply 15,000 square feet

+В. Not served by public water supply 20,000 square feet

 Minimum Dimension of Square.

+А. Served by public water supply 75 feet

+В. Not served by public water supply 100 feet

+Minimum Frontage.
+20 feet

 Minimum Width along Building Line.

-Minimum Frontage.
-20 fe

-В. Not served by public water supply 100 feet

-Α. Served by public water supply 75 feet
+75 feet

 Height.

-A. Maximum Number of Stories 21/2 stories
+А. Maximum Number of Stories 21/2 stories

-B. Maximum Height 35 feet
+В. Maximum Height 35 feet

-Setbacks •
+Setback ίδ.

-A. From Street Line.
+А. From Street Line.
 20 feet

-B. From Rear Property Line.
+В. From Rear Property Line.
 15 feet

-C. From Other Property Line.
+С. From Other Property Line.
 15 feet

 Projection into Setback Area.
 3 feet

-Minor Accessory Building or Structure.
+Minor A Accessory Building or Structure.

-A. From Street Line 35 feet
+А. From Street Line 35 feet

-B. From Rear Property Line 10 feet
+В. From Rear Property Line 10 feet

 C. From Other Property Line 10 feet

-Building Bulk and Coverage.
+Building g Bulk and Coverage.

-A. Maximum Building/Storage Coverage.
+А. Maximum Building/Storage Coverage.
 20%

 В. Within Gateway Conservation Zone 15%

 Maximum Gross Floor Area.
 40%

-Water Supply and Sewage Disposal Plans.
-Each lot in the AA-1 and AAA Disrticts will be served by public water supply in accordance with section 51.5.6.A.1.
-Lots in the AA-1 and AAA Districts are not required to be served by a public water supply so long as the Commission finds that the lot can comply with the Public Health Code without the use of any waivers, and the applicant has demonstrated that it is not feasible or cost effective to extend from an existing public water utility or create a community water system as defined in Connecticut General Statutes section 16-262m.
-Evidence that it is not feasible or cost effective must include, but is not limited to 1. the cost of extending a water line from the nearest public water utility having capacity to serve the proposed development, and 2. existing or proposed development in the area that could provide additional users for any public water utility line extension or community water system.
+56.6.4 Water Supply and Sewage Disposal Plans.
+Each lot in the AA-1 and AAA will be served by public water supply in accordance with section 51.5.6.A.1.
+Lots in the AA-1 and AAA are not required to be served by a public water supply so long as the Commission finds that the lot can comply with the Public Health Code without the use of any waivers, and the applicant has demonstrated that it is not feasible or cost effective to extend from an existing public water utility or create a community water system as defined in Connecticut General Statutes section 16-262m.
+Evidence that it is not feasible or cost effective must include, but is not limited to

+1. the cost of extending a water line from the nearest public water utility having capacity to serve the proposed development, and

+2. existing or proposed development in the area that could provide additional users for any public water utility line extension or community water system.
 Where connection to an on-site or off-site central sanitary sewer system is proposed, the system and the connection will meet all the technical and administrative requirements of the Water Pollution Control Authority (WPCA), the Connecticut River Area Health District, and the State of Connecticut.
 In addition, the applicant will provide evidence from the Water Pollution Control Authority (WPCA) that it is capable of providing sanitary sewer service to the subject site.
-If the applicant proposes to utilize a community sewerage system, as defined in C.G.S. \$7-245, a report from the Water Pollution Control Authority (WPCA) indicating that all requirements of C.G.S. \$7-246f have been satisfied will be provided.
+If the applicant proposes to utilize a community sewerage system, as defined in C.G.S. §7-245, a report from the Water Pollution Control Authority (WPCA) indicating that all requirements of C.G.S. §7-246f have been satisfied will be provided.
 Where a community sewage disposal system is proposed, no detailed soils testing and soils characteristics for individual lots provided for under Section 7.2.1e of the Regulations and Section 5.2.1(f) of the Subdivision Regulations will be required.